meteor/galaxy-docs/content/containers.md

 <h3 id="usage">Usage</h3>

 Each container has CPU and Memory allowance.
 Galaxy combines the pooled resources of all containers to track overall app performance.
-Users can dive into individual container performance using the graphs on the app's containers page.
+You can dive into individual container performance using the graphs on the app's containers page.

 <img src="/images/container-item.png" style="margin: 1em 0;"/>